-2025 Total

-Total Water Use 79,200
+Total Water Use Total Supplies 79,200

-Total Supplies 53,990
+Total Supplies

+. eta espenee 53,990

 Surplus/Shortfall w/o WSCP Action (25,210)

 Planned WSCP Actions (use reduction and supply augmentation)

 WSCP - supply augmentation benefit

 WSCP - use reduction savings benefit 25,200

 Revised Surplus/(shortfall) -10

 Resulting % Use Reduction from WSCP action 32%

-NOTE: These tables assume implementation of the Water Qua Plan for the San Francisco Bay/Sacramento-San Joaquin Delta Delta Plan Amendment) starting in 2023.
-The implementation Delta Plan Amendment is uncertain for multiple reasons, inclu litigation.
-The SFPUC recognizes that the Bay-Delta Plan Amen been adopted and that, given that it is now state law, we must future in which it is fully implemented.
-The SFPUC also acknow the plan is not self-implementing and therefore does not auto into effect.
-The SFPUC is currently pursuing a voluntary agreer as a lawsuit which would limit implementation of the Plan.
-Wi these processes occurring on an unknown timeline, the SFPUC know at this time when the Bay-Delta Plan Amendment is likel effect.
-Estuary (Bay- of the Bay- ding ongoing dment has t plan for a vledges that matically go nent as well th both of C does not
+NOTE: These tables assume implementation of the Water Qual Plan for the San Francisco Bay/Sacramento-San Joaquin Delta I Delta Plan Amendment) starting in 2023.
+The implementation Delta Plan Amendment is uncertain for multiple reasons, inclue litigation.
+The SFPUC recognizes that the Bay-Delta Plan Amend been adopted and that, given that it is now state law, we must future in which it is fully implemented.
+The SFPUC also acknow the plan is not self-implementing and therefore does not autor into effect.
+The SFPUC is currently pursuing a voluntary agreen as a lawsuit which would limit implementation of the Plan.
+Wit these processes occurring on an unknown timeline, the SFPUC know at this time when the Bay-Delta Plan Amendment is likel effect. lity Control Estuary (Bay- of the Bay- ding ongoing dment has t plan for a vledges that matically go nent as well th both of C does not ly to go into

-Submittal Table 8-1 Water Shortage Contingency Plan Levels

-Shortage Level Percent Shortage Range Shortage Response Actions (Narrative description) 1 Up to 10% Voluntary retail water use reduction of 5% 2 Up to 20% Voluntary retail water use reduction of 5% 3 Up to 30% Voluntary retail water use reduction of 5% 4 Up to 40% Voluntary or mandatory rationing for retail water use reduction of 5% to 18% 5 Up to 50% Mandatory rationing for retail water use reduction of 18% to 32% 6 >50% Mandatory rationing for retail water use reduction of >32% NOTES:
+Submittal Table 8-1 Water Shortage Contingency Plan Levels Shortage Percent Shortage Characteristics cy Plan Levels Shortage Response Actions Range 1 Up to 10% Voluntary retail water use reduction of 5% 2 Up to 20% Voluntary retail water use reduction of 5% 3 Up to 30% Voluntary retail water use reduction of 5% 4 Up to 40% Voluntary or mandatory retail water use reduction of 5% to 18% 5 Up to 50% Mandatory retail water use reduction of 18% to 32% 6 >50% Mandatory retail water use reduction of >32% NOTES:

-Additional Explanation or Reference (optional) Penalty, Charge, or Other Enforcement?
-For Retail Suppliers Only Drop Down List

-Voluntary call for water use reductions No

-Mandatory rationing Yes

-Mandatory rationing Yes

-Mandatory rationing Yes

-M andatory rationing

-a.
+Submittal Table 8-2: Demand Reduction Actions Shortage Level Demand Reduction Actions Drop down list These are the only categories that will be accepted by the WUEdata online submittal tool.
+Select those that apply.
+How much is this going to reduce the shortage gap?
+Include units used (volume type or percentage) Additional Explanation or Reference (optional) Penalty, Charge, or Other Enforcement?
+For Retail Suppliers Only Drop Down List Add additional rows as needed 1, 2, and 3 Other 3.3 mgd Voluntary call for water use reductions No 4 Other 6.3 mgd Mandatory water use reduction Yes 5 Other 16.2 mgd Mandatory water use reduction Yes 6 Other 21.2 mgd Mandatory water use reduction Yes a.
 Associated volume of reduction is based on 2025 projected unconstrained SFPUC Retail customer demands on the Regional Water System of 65.9 mgd.
 Volumes shown for each level represent the total shortage that must be met with the associated response action at that shortage level.